 Like heat pipes, cold plates make it easy for cooling fluid to absorb and transfer heat, though they do so through strategic pathways machined into each plate.
 Also like heat pipes, they utilize a combination of heat transfer techniques, and because the plates can be stacked together, they can handle particularly high heat loads easily and conveniently.
 Both heat pipes and cold plates are versatile enough to meet an impressively wide variety of applications, and choosing which heat exchanger technology is best will require custom design and analysis by a team of experts.

-To learn more about the many different types of advanced heat exchanger technologies, call Noren Products, Inc. in Taylor, TX, at 866-936-6736.
+To learn more about the many different types of advanced heat exchanger technologies, call Noren Thermal, Inc. in Taylor, TX, at 866-936-6736.